 Crystal River - The most beautiful river on earth [Pics] Cano Cristales - Crystal River.
 River of five colors, as the locals call it, originates in the south of the mountain chain Macarena, Colombia, and flows eastward to its confluence with the Guayabero river.
 In the Cano Cristales found five colors: yellow, blue, green, black and red.
 All of them are waste product of many algae and, depending on time of year, color saturation, or weakened or strengthened.
 Share on Tumblr

+The Top 50 Pictures of the Day for 2011 - StumbleUpon Every day at 5pm the Sifter posts the Picture of the Day.
+Below you will find a collection of the Sifter’s Top 50 from 2011.
+It’s hard to imagine the year is almost over, time seems to fly faster each successive year so it’s fun to take a moment and look back at the year that was.
 10 incredible microscopic GIFs | Science!
 Every day, life is going about its business, but we can only see a fraction of the organisms around us with the naked eye.
 Bacteria, protists, and tiny multicellular creatures live in a world that is completely alien to us and only visible through the microscope.
 Thanks to the wonder of science, we can dive into this world and see how these wee beasties get along.
 Here are 10 of the coolest in GIF form.
+Click the gallery to see each one of the pics and then check out the full explanations of each animations below, without your browser being weighed down by all those hefty GIFs!
 White blood cell chases a bacterium Your body has numerous immune defenses that keep invaders in check, much of it mediated by multiple varieties of white blood cells.
 A rotifer having a snack A rotifer, commonly known as a wheel animal, is a tiny 0.1-0.5mm multicellular creature found in most freshwater sources.
-Stylonychia creeps and crawls Cultured kidney cells In this GIF we can see cultured human kidney cells blooming to form the complex structures indicative of the larger organ.
-E. coli reproducing
+Stylonychia creeps and crawls Cultured kidney cells Neutrophils on the attack E. coli reproducing

 10 mind-boggling high-speed camera GIFs | Science!
 Some of the most interesting things you’ll ever see are happening far too fast for you to properly appreciate.
 Slowing down even the simplest occurrence can reveal incredible complexity.
 With modern high-speed photography we can get a glimpse of such things.
 So here are 10 things that happen very fast slowed down for closer observation in GIF form.
 Click the gallery to see each one of the pics and then check out the full explanations of each animations below, without your browser being weighed down by all those hefty GIFs!
 Gelatin bounce Foods made predominantly of gelatin have a very specific consistency.
 Welding up close Creating a connection between two pieces of metal isn’t simply a matter of melting the material itself, but often involves depositing an additional metal to strengthen the connection.
 Cymbal crash Cymbals are among the oldest known musical instruments, and they look especially cool in slow motion.
 Tank firing Striking a match This GIF shows a safety match being struck.